Avatar

 Sihat Afnan

-Graduate Fellow at UC Irvine
+PhD Researcher at UC Irvine

 Hi!
-I am Sihat Afnan, a PhD student in the CSE Department of University of California, Irvine.
-I have graduate from the Department of Computer Sciences Bangladesh University of Engneering and technology(BUET).
+I am Sihat Afnan, a PhD Researcher in the CSE Department of University of California, Irvine.
+I graduated from the Department of Computer Science and Engineering at Bangladesh University of Engineering and Technology (BUET).

 I enjoy outdoor activities (e.g. jogging, travelling), reading non-fiction, Op-Eds, and listening to qawali music.